 UT Austin grew rapidly in the early 20th century, and by the 1950s it was one of the largest universities in the United States.
 The university experienced significant growth and development during the 1960s and 1970s, thanks in part to the leadership of Regent Frank Erwin.

-In the past several decades, UT Austin has continued to grow and evolve.
+UT Austin has continued to grow and evolve in the past several decades.
 It is now a world-class research university with an annual budget of over $5 billion.
 UT Austin is also a highly selective university, with an acceptance rate of just over 28%.

-UT Austin is known for its strong academic programs in a wide range of fields, including business, engineering, law, medicine, and the arts.
+UT Austin is known for its strong academic programs in various fields, including business, engineering, law, medicine, and the arts.
 It is also a major center for research, with annual research expenditures of over $1 billion.

 UT Austin is a large and diverse university, with a student body of over 52,000 students from all over the world.
 The campus is located in the heart of Austin, Texas, a vibrant and growing city.

-Based on the QS World University Rankings of 2024, The University of Texas at Austin is positioned as the #58 top university in the world.
-The rank is improved by 14 points from last year.
+Based on the QS World University Rankings of 2025, The University of Texas at Austin is positioned as the #66 top university in the world.
+The rank decreased by 8 points from last year.

 University Profile